AD DESCRIPTION

 By Janice Hardy, @Janice_Hardy

-During the drafting stage of a manuscript, some phrases and combinations of words tend to roll off our fingers and into our stories.
-Theses phrases aren’t clichés, per se, but they’ve been used so often by enough writers that they carry the same feeling as a cliché when readers read them.
+During the drafting stage of a manuscript, some phrases and combinations of words tend to roll off our fingers and into our stories because they're easy.
+These phrases aren’t clichés, per se, but they’ve been used so often by enough writers that they carry the same feeling as a cliché when readers read them.

 • Beamed a smile